leobezerra/academia/docs/index.md

 <a href="https://raw.githubusercontent.com/leobezerra/academia/master/data/conferences/AraCacBezVieBor2018sc.bib" target="_blank"> <img src="https://img.shields.io/badge/-bibtex-orange.svg?logo=sublimetext&style=for-the-badge&logoColor=white"/></a>
 <a href="https://raw.githubusercontent.com/leobezerra/academia/master/data/conferences/AraCacBezVieBor2018sc.pdf" target="_blank"> <img src="https://img.shields.io/badge/-manuscript-red.svg?logo=adobeacrobatreader&style=for-the-badge&logoColor=white"/></a>

-These papers comprise the contributions of data science MSc+MPhil theses I (co-)supervised in partnership with public and private institutions.
+These papers comprise the contributions of the data science projects and MSc+MPhil theses I (co-)supervised in partnership with public and private institutions.
 The relevance of these papers is evidenced by the socially relevant scenarios they address.
+In detail, the first paper addresses is a collaboration with Neoenergia, the Brazilian subsidiary of the Spanish multinational utility company Iberdrola.
-In detail, the first paper focuses on the Brazilian Federal Network of Vocational, Scientific and Technological Education, which provides education to over two million students, with over half of the students that declared income, gender, and ethnicity
+In turn, the second paper focuses on the
+Brazilian Federal Network of Vocational, Scientific and Technological Education, which provides education to over two million students, with over half of the students that declared income, gender, and ethnicity